d-f/basic-semantic-segmentation/README.md

  IoU = TP / (TP + FN + FP)

- Switching from one-hot encoding functions that iterated through channel values for each pixel, determined the predicted class, one-hot encoded the channel values and updated the array to built-in torch.argmax and torch.nn.functional.one_hot methods.
+ They were additional sped up by switching from one-hot encoding functions that iterated through channel values for each pixel, determined the predicted class, one-hot encoded the channel values and updated the array to built-in torch.argmax and torch.nn.functional.one_hot methods.
 Now testing the model and measuring IoU and Dice for each prediction takes less than a minute.

  In order to run: